A brief history of pediatric renovascular disease research and treatment at University of Michigan Health

 1990s – In 1994 the University of Michigan established the nation’s first multispecialty Pediatric Renovascular Hypertension Program.
 This formalized a large working group of clinicians who cared for children with renovascular diseases.
 Central to this group’s earlier efforts were vascular surgeon James Stanley, M.D., pediatric nephrologist Robert Kelsch, M.D., pediatric radiologist John Holt, M.D., and interventional angiographer Joseph Bookstein, M.D.
 The current program involves eight medical disciplines, nursing specialties, and basic sciences.

 2020s – Children from throughout the world have been treated at Michigan Medicine, including those from hospitals in Europe, the Middle East, Asia, South America, and every major children’s medical center in North America, from Boston and New York to Seattle and San Diego.
-In 2020, Michigan Medicine initiated a Patient-Centered Outcome Research Program.
-Led by vascular surgeon Dawn Coleman, M.D., this effort involves direct participation of children and families affected by renovascular hypertension, as well as physicians from throughout the globe treating this complex disease.
+In 2020, Michigan Medicine initiated a Patient-Centered Outcome Research Program under the leadership of then U-M vascular surgeon Dawn Coleman, M.D., and is co-led by U-M researcher Santhi Ganesh, M.D.
+The effort involves direct participation of children and families affected by renovascular hypertension, as well as physicians from throughout the globe treating this complex disease.
 The University of Michigan’s knowledge of renovascular hypertension has its origin in its history of more than a half-century.